saepark/saepark.github.io/research.md

 * [title blinded for peer review] (w/ Oliver Hahl & Sunkee Lee) _Under review._

-* Knowledge Transfer within Organizations (w/ Linda Argote, Jerry Guo & Oliver Hahl). _Preparing for submission._
+* The Theoretical Lenses and Components of Knowledge Transfer (w/ Linda Argote, Jerry Guo & Oliver Hahl). _Preparing for submission._

 * How Performance Incentives Impact Networks, Content, and Utilization of Shared Knowledge: Evidence from Digital Trace Data on Firm KMS. _Manuscript writing in progress._